- Partner With Us

 Want to get even more out of your PRSA membership?
 We have three words of advice: get more involved.

 How?
 By becoming a volunteer in your local PRSA-NY community.
-If you’re looking to grow your professional skills, make new friends and interact with PR professionals at all levels, we’d love to have you as a member of our volunteer corps.
+PRSA-NY Volunteer Committee Chair, Neilia Stephens, a Principal at Conway, says if you’re looking to grow your professional skills, make new friends and interact with PR professionals at all levels, you should become a member of our volunteer corps.
 A contribution of even just a few hours a month can produce tremendous personal and professional rewards.